syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfTreeMap/Layout.md

 ---
 layout: post
-title: Layout in Syncfusion TreeMap control for Xamarin.Forms
+title: Layout in Syncfusion TreeMap control for Xamarin.iOS
 description: Learn how to add and customize the layout in Syncfusion TreeMap control
-platform: xamarin
+platform: Xamarin.iOS
 control: TreeMap
 documentation: ug
 ---